Law Enforcement Academy FAQs

 Is financial aid available?

-Unfortunately, it is not eligible for state or federal funding at this time.
-However, NWTC has established a payment plan for student tuition.
-For information on the program, visit the Student Financial Services page.
+The Law Enforcement Academy is now eligible for Financial Aid!
+For more information on Financial Aid and how to apply, please visit our Financial Aid web page.
+NWTC also have a payment plan option for student tuition.
+For information payment plans, please visit the Student Financial Services page.
 Any questions regarding the plan should be directed to Student Finance at 920-498-5444.
-Back to top

 May I use Veteran's Benefits to pay for the program?